deepbiolab/drl/model-based-learning/introduction.md

 ## Combining Value and Policy: Actor-Critic Methods

-While policy-based methods have the aforementioned advantages, they also suffer from certain drawbacks, such as **high variance** and **slow learning speed**.
+While policy-based methods have the aforementioned advantages, they also suffer from certain drawbacks, such as **high variance** due to their reliance on Monte-Carlo estimates of returns and gradients and **slow learning speed**.
 This is because policy-based methods typically rely solely on policy information without fully leveraging the value information from the environment.

 To address these shortcomings, the **[Actor-Critic (AC) method](./actor-critic/)** was introduced.
 It combines the strengths of both value-based and policy-based methods, utilizing the advantages of each.

 The Actor-Critic method consists of two main components: